 - Disable comments

-- Convert the theme's recipe index with a Simple Category Index shortcode
+- Convert the theme's recipe index with a Simple Category Index block

 - Set a default image size